JigneshRaval/simple-blog/src/pages/node.js/feeding-different-server-responses-into-a-node.js-render-with-promises.md

 ### Promise.all

 `Promise.all` receives an array of Promises and resolves only when all of them have been successfully resolved (or at least one has failed).
-You can then consume all the individual responses since they’re all in order.
+You can then consume all the individual responses since they're all in order.

-So let’s try this in our main route:
+So let's try this in our main route:

 ```javascript
 app.get('/', (req, res) => {